 What if the Police Failed to Read You Your Rights?

-Police need a valid reason to stop you, pull you over in your car, or detain you.
-They also need a more specific suspicion of a crime to arrest you.
+Law enforcement must have a valid cause to stop, pull over, or detain you and a more specific suspicion of a crime to make an arrest.

 What Laws Govern Police Searches in Los Angeles?